 Cannabis Ready to “Man Down” For Prostate Cancer

-World class cancer researcher with aggressive prostate cancer treats metastasis with cannabis.
-All tumors are gone.
+A world class cancer researcher with aggressive prostate cancer treated it with cannabis.

 Prostate cancer is global health disaster.
 It affects 1.1 Million men (globally) and will kill 300,000 of them.
 It has the second highest death rate of all cancers, making it as tenacious and dangerous as a junkyard Rottweiler.